Supporting Black Students – Students’ Perspectives

 It can be very difficult to focus on classes and work when you’re consistently hearing about the mistreatment and abuse of your community on the news and social media.
 It can be even more difficult when it feels like you’re the only person in your classroom who cares.

 • “I think it’s very important for instructors to discuss racial dynamics in the classroom with each other.
-A lot of professors operate on the premise that the classroom is a neutral educational place free from the influence of race, but race has an unconscious impact on a professor’s perception of the class and their interactions with students, which inevitably impacts the students’ performance.”-Martha
+A lot of professors operate on the premise that the classroom is a neutral educational place free from the influence of race, but race has an unconscious impact on a professor’s perception of the class and their interactions with students, which inevitably impacts the students’ performance.”- (3rd year ME student)

 • “I think it can be important to acknowledge them, given an appropriate need and scenario.
 I know some students do not always want to feel as though they are being singled out, even if it is supposedly to improve their experience, while others almost demand it.
 Even if a professor can recognize the need to acknowledge the issue, I think it’s more important to ensure the “how” of the acknowledgement is done properly and in a way that genuinely improves everyone’s experience.
 This isn’t always easy, so I try to be understanding of instructors who put the effort forward.”- Cameron